Masood-Hussain/JAVA-Projects/Real-Time Face Recognition/README.md

 # Real-Time Face Recognition System

 A comprehensive Java application for real-time face recognition using OpenCV and JavaCV.
-This system provides both GUI and command-line interfaces for detecting and recognizing faces from webcam input.
+This system provides both GUI and command-line interfaces for detecting and recognizing faces from webcam input with professional-grade architecture and comprehensive testing.

 ## Features